hww/unity-style-guide-and-pipeline/README.md

 # 🎮 Unity Style Guide & Pipeline Standards

-A comprehensive game development style guide and pipeline standards for Unity 3D (and other engines).
-Covers file naming conventions, project asset organization, and production-ready Art/Game Design workflows.
+A battle-tested, analytical style guide and pipeline standard for Unity 3D (and other modern game engines).

-📌 **Suitable for:** Unity Developers, Technical Artists, Game Designers, and Producers.
+Unlike subjective "how-I-do-it" lists, this repository delivers an **analytical framework** built on production metrics, structural logic, and asset lifecycle management.
+It bridges the gap between Programmers, Technical Artists, and Game Designers.

+📈 **Production Proven:** Successfully implemented across **several commercial projects** to streamline asset management, scale development, and optimize SCM/Git workflows.

+🌐 **100% Bilingual:** Every guide is fully available in both **English** and **Russian**.

 ---